UBCSailbot/docs/docs/reference/github/workflow/issues.md

 ## Adding issues to a project

-We use GitHub projects to keep track of our current issues all in one place within the UBC Sailbot organization.
+We use projects to plan and track the status of our issues and pull requests.
 To add an issue to an existing project, click on the gear icon in the `Projects` section and add it to your desired project.
-You will almost always want to add your issue to the UBC Sailbot software project that is common to all repositories in our organization.
+You will almost always want to add your issue to the Software organization project.

 ![image](../../../assets/images/github/workflow/gh_project.png)